Cookies on this website

 The Chief Investigator responsible for leading this study is Professor Mark Middleton, at the University of Oxford.
 The University of Oxford also acts as the research sponsor.
 This means they are legally responsible for the study organisation and for overseeing the work of the researchers.

-The study is funded by an unrestricted educational grant from GRAIL LLC. who are also responsible for processing the blood samples obtained from participants, and undertaking and reporting the test.
+The study is funded by an unrestricted educational grant from GRAIL, LLC who are also responsible for processing the blood samples obtained from participants, and undertaking and reporting the test.
 In kind support is provided by NHS England and NHS Wales to provide data from central datasets and to assist with project management.
-The National Institute for Health Research (NIHR) is making staff available to help with patient recruitment and to collect data.
+National Institute for Health Research (NIHR) staff helped with patient recruitment and to collect data.
 The Oxford NIHR Biomedical Research Centre provides core resource to the Oncology Clinical Trials Office and funds the Chief Investigator.

 What has happened to my blood sample?